beechfuzz/e2guardian-docker/README.md

     $ id dockeruser
      uid=1011(dockeruser) gid=1011(dockeruser) groups=1011(dockeruser)

-In the output of the first command, you can see the 'dockeruser' account owns the 'e2g' volume.
+In the output of the first command, you can see that the `dockeruser` account owns the `e2g` folder (which will be used for the volume) on the host.
+Running `id
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA4Mzk1MjE3OSw3MTgwNTc4NjBdfQ==
+eyJoaXN0b3J5IjpbMTE3MTAwODY3Niw3MTgwNTc4NjBdfQ==
 -->